AzamAliCodes/AgentVerse/README.md

 > 🚀 Deploy AI Agents effortlessly to automate tasks, boost productivity, and transform workflows with intelligent automation.

+## 🔍 We also built [n8n-search-engine](https://github.com/AzamAliCodes/n8n-search-engine) – a custom workflow search tool with indexing & descriptions, which we use inside AgentVerse workflows.

 ---

 ## ✨ Features